Rall3n/typoscript-webpack-plugin/README.md

 ### Loading option

-The loading option can either be a `boolean` a `string` or an `Object`.
+The loading option can either be a `boolean`, a `string` or an `Object`.

-If the a `boolean` value of `true` is given, then loading will be enabled with the default settings:
+If the `boolean` value of `true` is given, then loading will be enabled with the default settings:

 ```javascript
 {